sarahciston/codingcare/posts/0critintro.md

 It’s also the space where I feel able to imagine wildly, creating digital objects that should exist but don’t, or couldn’t exist but might.
 In my experience, this imaginative work is central to supporting very practical next steps and strategies.
 It is central to supporting more open access to communities of practice where others can continue the kinds of artistic experimentation that challenge paradigms in new forms I might never imagine.

-This is a practice of artistic research, research-creation, and/or arts-based research (different lineages and regions call it by different names)[cite] @lovelessHowMakeArt2019.
+This is a practice of artistic research, research-creation, and/or arts-based research (different lineages and regions call it by different names)[cite] [@lovelessHowMakeArt2019].

-Specifically the "valences" of research-creation [Chapman & Sawchuk] that are not "creative presentation of research" (reporting on research in creative ways), or "research for creation" that supports a stand-alone artwork, or "research from creation" (reporting about artworks after the fact), but rather "creation-as-research" [and I'd add research-as-creation], which Loveless says "Research-creation [...] produces hybrid forms, defamiliarizing and uncanny, that oscillate between more than one 'species' of production and that result in 'offspring' that are often unthinkable, illegible within the current institutional frameworks of academia.
+>"Specifically the "valences" of research-creation [Chapman & Sawchuk] that are not "creative presentation of research" (reporting on research in creative ways), or "research for creation" that supports a stand-alone artwork, or "research from creation" (reporting about artworks after the fact), but rather "creation-as-research" [and I'd add research-as-creation], which Loveless says "Research-creation [...] produces hybrid forms, defamiliarizing and uncanny, that oscillate between more than one 'species' of production and that result in 'offspring' that are often unthinkable, illegible within the current institutional frameworks of academia.
 It creates a chimera.
 By bringing research and creation together in such a way that they unpredictably contaminate and remake each other,"

 >"in failing to fully belong, and allowing that nonbelonging to denaturalize, emergently, its givens, research-creation tells other stories, uncanny stories, that (have the potential to) carry within them the other ethics that King invites us to attend to."

 >"The experience of artists reinforces a point we have each separately argued elsewhere: that abstract ethics conversations are a necessary but not sufficient condition for progressive politics around digital technologies and that everyday digital practice is the terrain around which broader ethical and political ends must be staked out."
 (Stark & Crawford 2019, 452)
->"artists saw value in reaching shared normative practices through engagement between artists and audiences, suggesting a model for participation and collaboration often missing in other forms of digital research and development.(Stark & Crawford 2019, 452)
+>"artists saw value in reaching shared normative practices through engagement between artists and audiences, suggesting a model for participation and collaboration often missing in other forms of digital research and development.(Stark & Crawford 2019, 45 [@starkWorkArtAge2019]

-[^Stark]: Stark, L., & Crawford, K. (2019).
-The Work of Art in the Age of Artificial Intelligence: What Artists Can Teach Us About the Ethics of Data Practice.
-Surveillance & Society, 17(3/4), 442–455. https://doi.org/10.24908/ss.v17i3/4.10821
-@starkWorkArtAge2019

 #### These approaches are entangled